That's What I Like (Bruno Mars song): Accolades

 In 2017, "That's What I Like" was nominated for Choice Song: Male Artist, Choice Music: Summer Song and Choice Music: R&B/Hip-Hop Song at the Teen Choice Awards.
 That same year, the song was also nominated for Song of the Year at the Telehit Awards.
 The single received the awards for Favorite Soul/R&B Song at the 2017 American Music Awards and for Song of the Year at the Soul Train Music Awards.
 In 2018, "That's What I Like" won Song of the Year, Best R&B Performance and Best R&B Song at the 2018 Grammy Awards.
 The track received a nomination for Favorite Song at the Nickelodeon Kids' Choice Awards and won R&B Song of the Year, whilst being nominated for Song of the Year at the 2018 iHeartRadio Music Awards.
 It also received a Titanium Award from iHeartRadio for reaching a threshold of 1 billion total audience spins.
+In the same year, Cabuizee's version of the song was nominated for Best Trap Remix at the Remix Awards.

 It was nominated for Top Hot 100 Song, Top Streaming Song (Video), Top Radio Song and Top R&B Song at the Billboard Music Awards, winning in the latter category.
 The song was one of the Top 10 Gold International Gold Songs at the RTHK International Pop Poll Awards.
 That same year, the track received the first issued accolade for Outstanding Song, Traditional category at the 2018 NAACP Image Awards.
 "That's What I Like" received two awards from ASCAP, one from the Pop Music Awards as one of the Most Performed Songs, and another from the Rhythm & Soul Music Awards as Top R&B/Hip-Hop Song.
 In the following year, at the same award ceremonies, it won, again, Most Performed Songs and it was one of the winners of Winning R&B/Hip-Hop Song.